TNTurnerLab/GPU_accelerated_de_novo_workflow/karyotyper/README.md

 * data_dir:  Full path to where the cram/bam files are
 * inputfile:  A text file of what samples that need to be run

+After running the snake file run the `karyotype.R` script to generate per sample karyotypes